A Beginner’s Guide to Emotional Writing

 What about making your audience smirk, or even better, laugh?
 That’s a hard one, since everybody has a different sense of humor.
 What works most of the time is a play with proverbs.
 When a flooded city is your subject, also tell about people’s flow of ideas to solve the problem.
 There are many more proverbs out there you can use.

-In sum, emotional writing means to get the audience immersed.
+In sum, the success of emotional writing isn’t about owning the latest laptop for writers or using paid writing tools, though, the technical part is also important.
+The very core of emotional writing is getting the audience immersed.
 Well set up protagonists are key to doing just that!
 Furthermore, don’t tell your audience how they should feel; show them the circumstances and let them decide how they WANT to feel.
 Just think about what makes you laugh, upset, angry, or relieved; describe these circumstances, and let the context and the imagination of your audience do the rest.
 Use proverbs, puns, and last but not least: value every word you write, even the little ones – they surely deserve it.

 A good story is almost always simple – good storytelling isn’t.
 We know about the hurdles and are always happy to help.
 Contact us if you face a problem, if you have trouble writing your script, or if there is anything else we can help you with in the process of creating your simpleshow explainer video.
 Together we’ll surely work it out!